distillpub/post--misread-tsne/index.md

      Daniel Smilkov, James Wexler, and Chi Zeng provided many helpful comments.
      We also thank Andrej Karpathy for creating the
      <a href="https://github.com/karpathy/tsnejs">tsnejs</a> library used in the interactive diagrams.</p>
-  <p>This work was made possible by the support of the <a href="https://research.google.com/teams/brain/">Google Brain</a> team.
+  <p>This work was made possible by the support of the <a href="https://research.google.com/teams/brain/">Google Brain</a> team.</p>

+  <p>Edited on Oct.
+18, 2016 to describe and correct issues when perplexity is defined to be larger than the number of points.
+Thanks to Laurens van der Maaten for pointing this out.</p>

   <h3 id="citation">Errors, Reuse, and Citation</h3>
   <p>If you see mistakes or want to suggest changes, please submit a pull request on <a href="{{{distill.github}}}">github</a>.